+Medically, this is called haematidrosis.
+It occurs when fear is piled upon fear, when an agony of suffering is laid upon an older suffering until the highly sensitized person can no longer sustain the pain.
+At that moment, the patient ordinarily loses consciousness.
 When that does not happen, the subcutaneous capillaries sometimes dilate so broadly that, when they come into contact with the sweat glands the little capillaries burst.
 The blood is exuded with the perspiration and, usually, this occurs all over the body.3

-I read of a similar situation during the Second World War when German aircraft bombed London night after night in what became known as the Blitz.
+I read of a similar situation during the Second World War when German aircraft bombed London in what became known as the Blitz.
 The daily pressure of the German bombing every night brought several cases of haematidrosis to the population of London forced to live in the underground rail stations as they listened to the bombs falling above them and the ground shaking.
 The stress of fear caused some people to sweat blood.

 Some believe that Luke's words, "His sweat was like drops of blood," don't mean that Jesus bled through the sweat glands.
 They think that there were just large drops of sweat.
 With this line of reasoning, they say that the proper interpretation is that His stress caused Him to sweat more than usual, but if that is so, why is blood mentioned?
-It wasn't the hot temperature causing Christ to sweat because a few hours later that night, it was so cold that Peter warmed himself by the fire among Jesus' captors in the courtyard of Caiaphas.
+It wasn't the hot temperature causing Christ to sweat, for a few hours later that night; it was so cold that Peter warmed himself by the fire among Jesus' captors in the courtyard of Caiaphas.

-Jesus was not sweating because He was hot, but he was sweating from the energy of His fervent praying or even fear or stress.
-If He was sweating blood in the moonlight, it could have been seen on His tunic when He came near the disciples.
-I leave you to decide which interpretation you find most believable.
-I think the Scriptures mention blood drops because He was sweating blood.
+Jesus was not sweating because He was hot, but he was sweating from the energy of His impassioned praying or even fear or stress.
+If He were, indeed, sweating blood, it would have been evident by the color of His tunic when He came near the disciples.
+I leave you to decide which interpretation you find to be the most believable.
+I think that the Scriptures mention drops of blood because He was sweating blood.